 With dedication from our managers, engagement among our employees and a systematic way of working with deviations, risks but also possibilities, we have continuously improved our performance and are closing in on our target.

 accidents per million worked hours.

-of our employees are trained in business ethics.
+of our employees are trained in the Scania Code of Conduct.

-- For more details and definitions on our sustainability KPI’s see pages 133-135 in the Sustainability and annual report 2019.
+- For more details about our way of working and definitions on our sustainability KPI’s see pages 133-141 in the Sustainability and annual report 2020.